shady-cs15/slash/README.md

 # slash
-Teaching neural networks how to play guitar
+- Teaching neural networks how to play guitar
+- Under development